 Helen LOCKEY: Governor

-Helen is the Executive Head of Hampton Primary Partnership and has been leading the school since 2013.
+Helen is the Executive Head Teacher of Hampton Primary Partnership and has been leading the school since 2013.

 She is now part of the Executive Leadership team which works across both schools and enjoys working with governors, staff, children and families to deliver our vision of excellence for all across the partnership.